- Yuki Subs Guides has a master list of guides of all you need to know about anime encoding.

 Beginners looking for recommendations for audio gear (IEMs): I highly recommend Etymotic’s ER2, ER3, and ER4 series, specifically the ER2XR for beginners (Diffuse-field flat with a +5dB bass boost).
 They definitely aren’t for everyone with their house-sound (Diffuse-Field Target w/ slightly weaker treble).
 However, for those who want a taste into what a truly neutral IEM sounds like, these are unbeatable.

 For those not into Diffuse-Field tuning, I recommend finding headphones tuned to the Harman/modified-Harman 2017/2019 IEM target (more “mainstream”).
 I haven’t been keeping up with what’s best, but for the lower budget people chi-fi (Chinese-fi) is the way to go.
-Some recently popular brands in the chi-fi are Tin, KZ, FiiO, BLON, Moondrop, etc. Moondrop is especially hot on the radar these days, and other than it’s tuning, I can also attest to it’s sound quality from display units I tried.
+Some recently popular brands in the chi-fi are Tin, KZ, FiiO, BLON, Moondrop, etc. Moondrop (2022) is especially hot on the radar these days, and other than it’s tuning which I dislike (but I absolutely understand that why everyone say they’re well tuned), I can attest to it’s sound quality from display units I tried.
+There’s also the 7hz Timeless for bassheads with planar drivers.

 Fun fact: Etymotic invented insert headphones.